l0r3m1psum/2pc/README.md

     designed to tolerate.
 At any point in this execution, if all existing failures are repaired and no new failures occur for sufficiently long, then all processes will eventually reach a decision.

+# Experience report
+In Promela you have to program much more to expose the properties that you want to verify because the specification language is less powerfull (i.e. only LTL possibly without the next operator).
+Instead in NuSMV the opposite is true, the input language is very weak but it has a great capacity in expressing specifications.

+Often you discover bugs either in the model or in the specifics (if they are too tight).

+A faulty channel could have been implemented by a module or a process which randomly <q>drops</q> some packets.
+So that the sender needs only to send the messages and not simulate the *not* sending of the message.
+Also a special message such as `lost` can be delivered.

+`assert` statement in Promela where really usefull to put sanity check in the code.
+Also `printf` fas really insightfull, NuSMV on the other hand has the possibility to run interactie simulations which allows you to guide the simulation exactly as you want/need.

+## What could have been done better
+After reading <q>Principles of Model Checking</q>, by Christel Baier and Joost-Pieter Katoen, I understood many more things, in particular I could have ruled out bad executions of the termination protocol via fairness constrains.